How to manage Azure resource groups with the Azure CLI

 az group create --name OtherResourceGroup --location eastus az storage account create --resource-group StorageGroups --name storage03 --location westus --sku Standard_LRS

 The default value is for you only.
-It won't affect other users or changes you make through the Azure portal.
+It doesn't affect other users or changes you make through the Azure portal.

-If you are using persisted parameter values, as described in this article, those values take precedence over defaults set in the config file.
+If you're using persisted parameter values, as described in this article, those values take precedence over defaults set in the config file.

 Clean up resources

 If you tried any of the commands in this article, you can remove any resources you created by using the az group delete command:

 az group delete --name MyResourceGroup az group delete --name OtherResourceGroup az group delete --name StorageGroups